discmagnet/crib/README.md

 ### Determine Points from Runs

-There isn't a lot of code for this part, but A LOT of work went in on the side.
+There isn't as much code as you would expect for this part, but A LOT of work went in on the side.

 The first thing I have to do is obtain the "order" of your cards, e.g. show that a Jack is 1-card lower than a Queen.
 This was similar to obtaining the "values" of each card for finding 15's.